alvee07/alvee07/README.md

 - 👋 Hi, I’m Alvee
 - 👀 I’m interested in developing user friendly softwares.
 - 🌱 I’m currently working on .NET technologies.
-- 💡 I'm learning JavaScript frameworks such as React.js.
+- 💡 I'm working JavaScript frameworks such as React.js.
-- 💞️ I’m looking to collaborate on client software design.
+- 💞️ I’m looking to collaborate on software design.
 - 📫 How to reach me alvee@ualberta.ca
+- I am working on a web app with API on Azure DevOps platform. see [web api on azure devops](https://www.alveeapi.azurewebsites.net "web api")

 <!---
 alvee2020/alvee2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.